OTC Securities Trading Risk Disclosure Statement

 You can only trade OTC Securities during regular trading hours that last from 9:30 AM to 16:00 PM US Eastern Standard Time.
 Pre-market and extended trading are not available.
 On half trading day, the trading hours will last from 9:30 AM to 14:00 PM US Eastern Standard Time.

-The minimum trading unit of OTC Securities 1 share.
-You may place at tick size of US$ 0.01.
+The minimum trading unit of OTC Securities is 1 share (or whichever is being offered).
+You may place a tick size of US$ 0.01 or whichever is being offered.
 Margin trading and short selling are available for some OTC Securities, and such availability may be modified by TBSPL from time to time without prior notice.

-Due to the volatile nature of OTC Securities, currently you may only place limit price order and stop-loss limit order when trading OTC Securities.
-The available order types may be updated from time to time without prior notice to you.
-You must understand that your order may be delayed due to large order volume.
+You should note that due to the volatile nature of OTC Securities, currently, you may only place limit price orders and stop-loss limit orders when trading OTC Securities and the available order types may be updated from time to time without prior notice to you.
+You must understand that your order may be delayed due to a large order volume.

-This RDS is for reference purposes only and is neither an offer nor a solicitation to purchase or sell any financial product or service.
-None of the information provided in this RDS constitutes a recommendation that any product or service is suitable for any person.
-This RDS does not purport to disclose or discuss all of the risks and other significant aspects of any transaction.
-In light of the risks, you should undertake such transaction only if you understand the nature of the above financial products and the contracts which you are entering into and the extent of your exposure to risk.
+This Risk Disclosure Statement is for reference purposes only and is neither an offer nor a solicitation to purchase or sell any financial product or service.
+None of the information provided in this Risk Disclosure Statement constitutes a recommendation that any product or service is suitable for any person.
+This Risk Disclosure Statement does not purport to disclose or discuss all of the risks and other significant aspects of any transaction.
+In light of the risks, you should undertake such a transaction only if you understand the nature of the above financial products and the contracts which you are entering into and the extent of your exposure to risk.
 You should therefore consult with your own legal, tax and financial advisers before entering into any particular transaction.